KraXen72/crankshaft/USERSCRIPTS.md

   The script executes as soon as possible. `body` most likely won't have any content in it yet.

 ## Waiting for a function to exist
-While krunker is loading, you might already have existing dom elements, (`@run-at` is set to `document-end` by default) but the functions in their `onclick`'s don't exist yet.
+While Krunker is loading, you might already have existing dom elements (`@run-at` is set to `document-end` by default,) but the functions in their `onclick`'s don't exist yet.
 You can do something like this:
 ```js
 // ==UserScript==
 // @name auto-spectate